JorgesNofulla/Tree-trunk-segmentation/README.md

 ![](media/examples/Shapefile_output.png)

 ---
-## Accuracy assesment and Limitations
+## Accuracy assessment and Limitations

 The method works around the diversity of trees and performs really well in densely packed clusters.
 As compared to using tree parameters, this method is more adaptable as it only suggests that the tree trunks have more points than any other section of the tree in a 2D plane.